 An indoor trainer is a perfect opportunity to take it easy, to train Zone 2, or do a recovery ride.

-Don’t think that just because you’re on a bike, albeit an indoor one, you have to go full bore.
+Don’t think that you have to go full bore just because you’re on a bike, albeit an indoor one.
 You don’t, and doing so wastes a perfect opportunity for a different kind of ride.

 The pros and their coaches recommend recovery rides for all manner of reasons.
 Having to train indoors is the ideal opportunity to have a recovery ride without feeling that you’re missing out on what could otherwise be a typical Sunday ride with the bunch.